Mucoid plaque: Medical evaluation

 Practicing physicians have dismissed the concept of mucoid plaque as a hoax and a "non-credible concept".
 A pathologist at the University of Texas School of Medicine addressed Anderson's claims directly, saying that he has "seen several thousand intestinal biopsies and have never seen any 'mucoid plaque.'
 This is a complete fabrication with no anatomic basis."

 Another pathologist, Edward Friedlander, noted that, in his experience, he has never observed anything resembling a "toxic bowel settlement", and that some online photographs actually depict what he recognises as a blood clot.
 Commenting on claims that waste material can adhere to the colon, Douglas Pleskow, a gastroenterologist at Beth Israel Deaconess Medical Center, stated, "that is the urban legend.
 In reality, most people clear their GI tract within three days."

 In a review of websites promoting products that claim to remove 'mucoid rope' or plaque from consumers' intestines, Howard Hochster of New York University wrote that these websites are "abundant, quasi-scientific, and unfortunately convincing to a biologically uneducated public."
 He noted that although such sites are entertaining, they are disturbing in that they promote a belief that has no basis in physiology.

 Hochster also noted that a preparation marketed to remove mucoid plaque contains laxatives and bulky fibrous ingredients.
-Thus, the ropy residue expelled from people who consume this product "certainly is a result of the figs and senna in this preparation," rather than any sort of pathologic 'plaque'.
+Thus, the rope-like fecal material expelled from people who consume this product "certainly is a result of the figs and senna in this preparation," rather than any sort of pathologic 'plaque'.
 Other 'colon cleanser' products contain bentonite clay that, when ingested, would also result in production of bulky stools.

-In many cases, customers purchase products that are said to help the body excrete the so-called 'mucoid plaque'.
-The customer may consume a number of pills, and then within 12–48 hours, will produce a hollow intestine-shaped object after their subsequent bowel movement.
-This object is said to be the 'mucoid plaque'; however, analysis of the item consumed by the customer shows that the active ingredient is very similar to that of clumping feline litter, and takes a negative mould of the intestine which is shed and excreted during the customer's next bowel movement.
+In many cases, customers purchase supplement products that are said to help the body excrete the so-called 'mucoid plaque'.
+The customer may consume a number of pills, and then within 12–48 hours, will pass a rope-like fecal material in their subsequent bowel movements.
+This fecal material is said to be the 'mucoid plaque'.
+However, analysis of supplements consumed by the customer shows that the active ingredient is very similar to that of clay used in clumping cat litter.
+This clay takes a negative mould of the large intestine which is then excreted during the customer's next bowel movement.